aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/threedformat/_index.md

 ```

-Gets and sets the angle of the extrusion lights.
+the angle of the extrusion lights.

 **Returns:**
 double